 The goal of our University is make sure that each student receives the best possible education.
 We do not want to diminish student learning by exceeding the enrollment caps that are thoughtfully constructed.
 To do so would be to shortchange students.

 Can I get on a waiting list for the next available seat?

 Each department makes its own decisions about how to add students as seats become available.
 Some departments create waiting lists; some allocate seats according to the number of units a student has earned, with graduating seniors getting preference; some give seats out on a first-come, first-served basis on the first day of class; and some leave the decision up to the individual instructor.

 The best way to find out how available seats will be allocated in the class you want is either to email the instructor or attend the first day of class and ask for the procedures that will govern "adds" in the class you want.
 A permission number will be required to add any class on or after the first day of instruction.

 What's a permission number and how do I get one?

 Permission is required to add restricted classes at all times.
 Some classes are restricted before instruction for a term begins; all classes are restricted after instruction begins.
 Restricted classes display the Class Note "Department or Instructor Consent Required" in SOLAR Class Search.

 To obtain permission to add a class, contact the department or the instructor of the course (see #3 above).
 You may receive either a permission number or a student specific permission.
 Either kind of permission is valid until you successfully enroll in the class, until it expires, or until the end of the third week of a semester—whichever comes first.
-See the Late Registration/Schedule Adjustment deadlines at: /admissions-records/late-add-drop-classes.
+See the Late Registration/Schedule Adjustment deadlines.